What is Bounce Rate

 If your blog is on WordPress, you can use lightweight and responsive themes like Generatepress.
 This will also increase the speed of your website, and the website looks clean and optimized.

 The most important thing is the content of the site.
-I will keep the content above the format and internal links of the site.No visitor who want to visit a website that does not have good content.
+I will keep the content above the format and internal links if the site.No visitor wants to visit a website that does not have good content.
 The content should always be user-friendly so that the visitor enjoys reading and can learn something new from the site.

 I wrote Good content, but what if the website takes a long time to load.
 You know very well that in today's time, even 5 seconds on the internet is a lot.